squerzy/backstage-sample-application-1/README.md

  ## Contributing to Magic Unicorn

  If you'd like to contribute to Magic Unicorn, we'd love to have your help!
 You can contribute by submitting bug reports or feature requests on our GitHub page [here](https://github.com/magic-unicorn/magic-unicorn).
 You can also submit pull requests with your own changes and improvements if you'd like!

+ New content